oceanprotocol/docs/content/concepts/did-ddo.md

 ## Overview

-This document describes how Ocean assets follow the DID/DDO spec, such that Ocean assets can inherit DID/DDO benefits and enhance interoperability.
+This document describes how Ocean assets follow the DID/DDO specification, such that Ocean assets can inherit DID/DDO benefits and enhance interoperability.
+DIDs and DDOs follow the [specification defined by the World Wide Web Consortium (W3C)](https://w3c-ccg.github.io/did-spec/).

-Decentralized identifiers (DIDs) are a type of identifier that enables verifiable, decentralized digital identity.
-Each DID is associated with a unique entity.
-DIDs may represent humans, objects, and more.
+Decentralized identifiers (DIDs) are a type of identifier that enable verifiable, decentralized digital identity.
+Each DID is associated with a unique entity and DIDs may represent humans, objects, and more.

 A DID Document (DDO) is JSON blob that holds information about the DID.
 Given a DID, a _resolver_ will return the DDO of that DID.

 If a DID is the index key in a key-value pair, then the DID Document is the value to which the index key points.
 The combination of a DID and its associated DID Document forms the root record for a decentralized identifier.

-DIDs and DDOs follow the [specification defined by the World Wide Web Consortium (W3C)](https://w3c-ccg.github.io/did-spec/).

 ## Rules for DIDs & DDOs

 An _asset_ in Ocean represents a downloadable file, compute service, or similar.
 Each asset is a _resource_ under control of a _publisher_.
 The Ocean network itself does _not_ store the actual resource (e.g. files).

 An _asset_ should have a DID and DDO.
 The DDO should include [metadata](#metadata) about the asset, and define access in at least one [service](#services).
-The DDO can only can be modified by _owners_ or _delegated users_.
+The DDO can only be modified by _owners_ or _delegated users_.

 A metadata cache like _Aquarius_ can help in reading and searching through encrypted DDO data from the chain.